NAThompson/using_pyparsing/README.md

 ---

-# How to write a parser
+# How to write a forgiving parser: Advice

 1. Get a big pile of test data
-1. Remove all the comments
+1. Pass 1: Remove all the comments, strip all whitespace from line end/beginning
-1. Drop everything you can quickly identify as irrelevant to your cause
-1. Get ready to pull out your hair.
+1. Pass 2: Group data, don't parse it, (e.g., group in `<head>` and `<body>` before a full parse)
+1. Pass 3: Parse groups individually.

+---

+# How to write a forgiving parser: Advice

+1. Attempt to parse each group multiple ways (e.g., `parseString(line)` and `line.split()`)
+1. Pass a logger to your parser, if you can't parse, log, don't fail
+1. Most data you parse is irrelevant; don't get hung up on special cases unless you actually need them

 ---